 Potential for economy of scale (need and potential for harmonisation within and outside CEPT)

-While the viability of subscription radio can today be contemplated in one country, the current level of harmonisation in the L band therefore provides clear paths for further economies of scales along with other possible service rollouts in Europe.
+While the viability of subscription radio can today be contemplated in one country, the current level of harmonisation in the L band provides clear paths for further economies of scales along with other possible service rollouts in Europe.

-In this respect, the MA02revCO07 Special Arrangement could provide an opportunity for any CEPT country to deploy subscription services in an independent way if and when ready, according to national requirements, and beyond other possible uses of the L band.
+In this respect, the existence of between one and three national coverage per country in the MA02revCO07 Plan warrants an option for any country to deploy subscription services according to individual needs, if and when required, thereby providing scope for further economies of scale and convergence with other MA02revCO07-compliant services (notably with free-to-air radio) in Europe.

-[Insert text from FM50(11)038]

 Mobile broadband (MBB)

+[text highlighted in yellow from FM50(11)69]

 Compatibility with the current regulatory framework